-- 7. The Add IP Address modal page allows you to define an additional IP address for the device.
+- 7. The Add IP Address modal allows you to define an additional IP address for the device.
 SL1 will continue to use the Admin Primary IP address for communication with the device.
 However, SL1 will also collect data about the additional IP address(es).
 To associate an additional IP address with the device, supply values in the following fields: - IP Address.
-Supply the IP address, in standard dotted-decimal format. - Subnet Mask.
+Supply the IP address.
+This can either be a numeric IPv4 address that uses dots or an alphanumeric IPv6 address that colons. - Subnet Mask.
 Supply the subnet mask associated with the IP address.
 This field is optional. - 8.
 Select the [Add] button. - 9.
 In the Device Properties page, you will now see the additional IP address in the IP Address field.
 During auto-discovery, SL1 will verify that this IP address exists on the device and will append the label "verified" to the value in the IP Address field.